-We have received nearly $20 million in grant funds, increased our bond rating by two steps to AA+, made significant strides in funding our legacy costs, added millions to our general fund balance, and remain (since 2010) the only Township in Washtenaw County to be given an award of excellence annually for our Comprehensive Annual Financial Report by the GFOA.
+We have received over $50 million in grant funds, increased our bond rating by two steps to AA+, made significant strides in funding our legacy costs, added millions to our general fund balance, and remain (since 2010) the only Township in Washtenaw County to be given an award of excellence annually for our Comprehensive Annual Financial Report by the GFOA.
 More information is outlined in the Annual Budget Overview, 2009 - 2015, the 2017 Budget Report, and the 2018 Budget Report.

 Standard & Poor's Bond Rating

 Standard & Poor's has acknowledged Pittsfield Township's fiscal stewardship by giving it two bond rating upgrades in the last decade.
 The first upgrade, in 2010, was a two-step increase from A+ to AA where S&P called out the Township's "sound management practices."
 The second upgrade, received in 2013, increased the Township's bond rating from AA to AA+ because, according to S&P, of Pittsfield's "very strong budgetary flexibility and liquidity."